bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

 You can create a signed APK using the **Android Sign** Step in your Bitrise workflow.

 Bitrise project scanner provides a deploy workflow which contains the **Android Sign** Step.
 With this Step, you can digitally sign your APK as part of your workflow.
 This Step is configured to run if you have already uploaded your keystore file to Bitrise.
-All you have to do is upload your keystore file in the `Code signing` tab of the Workflow Editor.
+All you have to do is upload your keystore file on the Code signing tab of the Workflow Editor.

 Before you start:

 * Make sure you have the **Android Sign** Step in your deploy workflow right after your build Steps but before **Google Play deploy** Step.

 1. Log into [bitrise.io](https://www.bitrise.io/) and click on your app.
-2. On your **Dashboard**, click **Workflows**.
+2. On your Dashboard, click **Workflows**.
 3. Click **Code signing**.
 4. Click on or drag-and-drop your keystore file to the **Upload file** field of the **ANDROID KEYSTORE FILE** section.